 The team will organise free activities and events, such as drop-in sessions in local community hubs, to help people find practical ways to cut their heating and energy bills.
 Local householders will also be offered energy audits of their home or business, and advice on using smart technology, to see how much gas and electricity they are using so they can spot ways to use energy more efficiently and save money.

-Eamon King, Senior Project Officer of Change Works in Argyll, said, “We’re looking forward to working together with the community to support householders and businesses to make energy efficiency improvements, cut carbon emissions and reduce heating bills.”
+Donna Marshall, Senior Project Manager for Change Works in Argyll, said, “We’re looking forward to working together with the community to support householders and businesses to make energy efficiency improvements, cut carbon emissions and reduce heating bills.”

 The project is funded by Scottish Government, delivered by Changeworks and supported by Argyll and Bute Council until March 2020.